ericlingerfelt/cina-client/README.md

-# cina
+# cina-cliennt
-The Computational Infrastructure for Nuclear Astrophysics
+The Computational Infrastructure for Nuclear Astrophysics Java Client